viniciusmarangoni/viniciusmarangoni.github.io/win10-x64-hevd-arbitrary-write/index.md

 ### Complete Exploit

 So now we have completed the exploit.
-Below you can see the complete source code:
+Below you can see the complete source code, but you can also access it in [my github](https://github.com/viniciusmarangoni/hevd-arbitrary-write):

 ```python
 import sys